WatchGuard Email Protection Integration with Microsoft 365

 Screenshot of the Microsoft 365 configuration Mail Flow Rules page

-1. Click Create a New Rule.
+1. Click Add a Rule > Create a New Rule.

 Screenshot of the Microsoft 365 configuration Set rule conditions page